WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 Precedence climbing is ***also*** another **operator-precedence parsing** technique that efficiently handles operator precedence and associativity.
 [^OperatorPrecedenceParsing]
+It is specialized for parsing expressions with infix operators and their precedence, making it ideal for arithmetic and logical expressions.
+It is **not suitable for general \\(LL(k)\\) grammars** as its primary focus is on binary operators and their precedence.
 Though Pratt parsing predates precedence climbing, Pratt can be viewed as a generalization of precedence climbing.

 Benefits: